derkachhhh/web-programming-2024/news-frontend/README.md

 ## How to run project

 1. Double-click on the index.html file, and it should open in your default web browser (e.g., Chrome, Firefox).
+2. Check that the port the app runs on is listed in the news-backend/news/settings.py CORS_ORIGIN_WHITELIST (or update CORS_ORIGIN_WHITELIST if needed).

 OR